copyrip/README.md/tools/vlc/README.md

 And btw, remember DVD regions ?
 Well as VLC can decode them all, the software might not be legal under the infamous Digital Millenial Copyright Act that's been enforcing the laughable "CAPITALISM DRIVES INNOVATION" mindset for more than 20 years.

+## awards 🎖️
+I forgot to mention that Jean Baptiste Kempf was awarded with by the french government !

+## insights 👀

 ## links